HicaroD/dotfiles/README.md

-sudo pacman -S btop # Alternative to htop for monitoring resources. sudo pacman -S pavucontrol # For controlling audio volume. sudo pacman -S ssh-pass # For managing ssh keys. yay anki # for english practice through cards yay comby-bin # a really powerful search and replace
+sudo pacman -S btop # Alternative to htop for monitoring resources. sudo pacman -S pavucontrol # For controlling audio volume. sudo pacman -S ssh-pass # For managing ssh keys. sudo pacman -S jq # For working with JSON objects in the command line. yay anki # for english practice through cards yay comby-bin # a really powerful search and replace
 ```